 Anticipate various other activities such as Drill Team (travel to competitions), Color Guard, civic ceremonies, serving at the VFW, attending Navy League events, mentoring middle or high school students, and other community outreach events.

 For all Navy Option Scholarship Midshipmen, the calculus requirement is one year (two semesters) of calculus.
 At ERAU, that equates to MA 241 and MA 242, both of which must be completed by the end of sophomore year.
-If ERAU gives you credit for one of these courses you are not required to retake it, however you may choose to retake it to ensure readiness for the next class in the series.
+If ERAU gives you college credit for taking one of more of these courses (i.e. high school dual enrollment, AP exams, or from another non-ROTC university) prior to entering the program, you are only required to take one additional semester of Calculus at the next highest level.
+All students must take at least one Calculus course in person at ERAU to meet this requirement.

 For Marine Option Midshipmen, there are no requirements for calculus or physics beyond their degree.
 The requirements of your degree are sufficient to cover math and science requirements.